As far as colds, flus, and other ailments that befall us, I think sinus infections rank near the top for being the absolute worst.

 - Pinch ground cayenne pepper

-- Combine in a glass.
-Let stand for a few minutes, then sip.
+Combine in a glass.
+Let steep for a minute or two, then sip.

 4. Steam Inhalation + Vaporizer